STRIDES-Codes/STAW-Health/README.md

 Further documentation and more data is available through the [NOAA GSOY webpage](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00947).

 ## Intermediate datasets
-All analysis was done using R Studio in a virtual environment.
+All analysis was done using R version 4.1.0 in a virtual RStudio environment.

 ### From NAWS:
 Raw data was transformed into binary dummy variables, aiming to improve interpretability and emphasize criteria of highest interest.
 Variables associated with increased infectious disease risk were used to calculate a risk score at the individual level.
 The individual-level risks were averaged by region for each survey year.
 Since the NAWS dataset ends in 2016, we had to recode the years, 2013-2016, for NAWS to match the years in the CDC dataset, 2016-2019.